Fibroid Care

 Fibroid Center of New York

-Fibroids may or may not cause symptoms.
-Whether you have symptoms or not, like many women between the ages of 30 and 50, you may have uterine fibroids.
-However, if fibroids interfere with your ability to become pregnant or cause severe menstrual periods or other uncomfortable symptoms, it is time to make an appointment with a gynecologist that specializes in the treatment of fibroids.
+Fibroids affect women primarily between the ages of 30 and 50 and do not always cause symptoms.
+If you are not having symptoms, we may only need to keep an eye on it.
+But if fibroids are interfering with your ability to become pregnant, or if they are causing severe menstrual periods or other uncomfortable symptoms, it is time to make an appointment with a gynecologist who specializes in this area.

 Types of Fibroids

-- Pedunculated fibroids grow inside and outside of the uterus and attach to the uterine wall with a stalk-like growth called a peduncle.
+- Pedunculated fibroids: These fibroids appear both inside and outside of the uterus and attach to the uterine wall with a stalk-like growth called a peduncle.
+These fibroids can cause pain and pressure.

 Symptoms

-Some women with fibroids never experience any symptoms, while for some fibroids may interfere with normal daily life or hinder the ability to get pregnant or carry a fetus full term.
-Symptoms may include:
+Some women with fibroids never experience any symptoms.
+Others may find they interfere with normal daily life or make it hard to get pregnant or carry a fetus to full term.
+Symptoms can include:

 - Bloating